microsoft/fluentui/rfcs/react-components/convergence/provider-style-overrides.md

 };
 ```

-The above example is problematic because the `TextDirectionProvider` is rendered
-internally inside the `FluentProvider`.
-The provider is required to let `makeStyles` know to resolve and apply RTL
+`FluentProvider` renders internally `TextDirectionProvider` (from `@griffel/react`).
+The `TextDirectionProvider` is required to let `makeStyles` know to when to return RTL classes.

-styles to DOM.
+In the example above `makeStyles` is called *outside* `FluentProvider` (and `TextDirectionProvider`) thus will have a wrong value for text direction.
+This problem is not specific to Fluent UI React and can be faced in other React applications.

 While it is possible to override these styles using global CSS in a stylesheet by targeting the provider, that would
 not handle portals which use the same default styles as the closest `FluentProvider` ancestor.